Hareg2024/Predicting-Taxi-Gratuities-in-New-York-City/README.md

 # Predicting-Taxi-Gratuities-in-New-York-City
 Overview

-The goal of this project was to create a multiple linear regression and random forest model to predict high rider gratuity or not.
-This project utilized yellow taxi trips taken in New York City during 2017.
-The final random forest model performed with 86% accuracy and 72% precision determining what features were most important in separating low tippers from high tippers.
-Based on the model, the duration, distance, and cost of the trip were most influential in determining a generous tipper (>20%) vs a non-generous one (<20%).
+* The purpose of this project was to develop a multiple linear regression and random forest model that could predict whether or not a rider would receive a high gratuity.
+This project used yellow taxi trips taken in New York City in 2017.
+The optimized random forest model performed with 86% accuracy and 72% precision when evaluating which variables were most relevant in distinguishing between low and high tippers.
+The model found that the time, distance, and expense of the journey had the greatest impact on whether a tipper was generous (>20%) or not (<20%).

 ## Business Understanding
 According to salary.com the average salary for a New York Taxi Driver is around $45,000.
 This salary is significantly low compared to a median rent value of $6,500 per month.
 It is important to understand what factors encourage riders to leave tips in order to help drivers obtain a livable wage.